 An underbite is a misalignment of the lower jaw that causes your lower teeth to protrude outward further than your top teeth.
 Ideally, your teeth should fit together with your top teeth just slightly overlapping your bottom teeth.
 Besides being genetic, this type of bite problem can also be caused by tongue thrusting, mouth breathing, or childhood behaviors such as thumb sucking, using a pacifier or bottle feeding beyond infant years.

-Complications due to this type of malocclusion can range from mild to severe depending on the degree of the underbite.
+Complications due to this type of malocclusion can range from mild to severe depending on the degree of the misalignment.
 It can cause chronic jaw pain or TMJ disorder, which can cause locking, popping or clicking of your jaw.
 TMJ disorder can also lead to chronic headaches, earaches, toothaches, speech problems, difficulties when chewing, and chronic mouth breathing.

-There are different options for treatment depending on the severity of your underbite.
+There are different options for crossbite treatment depending on the severity of your condition.
 If you have crowding of your lower anterior teeth, sometimes removing one of those teeth and then straightening with braces will give you the proper alignment.
 In more severe cases, surgery done by an oral surgeon in conjunction with orthodontics may be the only way to correct this malocclusion.
 We recommend asking your orthodontist what the best treatment options are for your particular case.

 An overbite, also referred to as a “deep bite” is when the top teeth protrude out farther than the lower teeth.
 This is often referred to as having “buck teeth”.
 Just like underbites, this can be caused by genetics, prolonged pacifier and bottle use beyond infant years, and thumb sucking.
 Teens and adults can also develop overbites by excessively chewing on writing utensils or nail biting.